nidhiupreti99/coronavirus-tracker-with-java-spring-boot-/README.md

 This application is used to track coronavirus confirmed cases across different countries of the world. it is scheduled to update the data automatically every day using cron job.

-Novel Coronavirus(COVID-19)Cases, Provided by JHU CSSE https://github.com/CSSEGISandData/COVID-19
+Data Source Used:- Novel Coronavirus(COVID-19)Cases, Provided by JHU CSSE https://github.com/CSSEGISandData/COVID-19